 I’d had a feeling that the breadth of my research proposal might cause issues, and my fears were pretty much confirmed when my knock at the door was followed by silence, then ‘Please wait a minute!’, succeeded by rapid whispers.
 When I was admitted and directed into an armchair, and the obligatory remarks about the weather were out of the way, one of the interviewers assumed a solemn face and assured me in a kind voice that it wasn’t my actual intellectual capabilities they had concerns about, but they did feel obliged to discuss …

 Well, the long and short of it (after over an hour of discussion which I’m afraid I only partly remember) was that they were recommending ‘minor changes’ to my proposal, based on what they had deemed overly-ambitious breadth and lack of precision on certain points.
-(In transfer terms, ‘minor changes’ are those which can be completed within a few weeks and just require a re-submission, as opposed to the more serious ‘referral’, which would mean having to repeat the whole transfer process again next term.)
+(In transfer terms, ‘minor changes’ are those which can be completed within a few weeks and just require a re-submission of the revised documents, as opposed to the more serious ‘referral’, which would mean having to repeat the whole transfer process again next term.)

 Actually, although I naturally would have preferred to have just passed straight through, I found the transfer interview itself to be quite a useful experience.
 It’s not easy to be challenged on your still-inchoate ideas by two skeptical-looking academics and then on the spot to come up with reasoned, evidenced arguments in return.
 There’s a real temptation to become defensive, or else, in trying not to be defensive, to become too acquiescent.
 Fortunately, my worst fear—that the memory of everything I’ve read these past few months would fly out of my head as soon as I entered the room—wasn’t realized, and although I obviously wasn’t able to completely convince them, I did feel that I gave a decent account of myself.
 There’s nothing better than being asked a question which you know you can answer with just the right bit from that perfect primary source!

-The revision of my proposal (with, most notably, a substantially shorter timescale) inevitably involved a somewhat delicate negotiation between the interviewers’ comments and my supervisor’s opinions, which in the end probably left no one entirely happy.
+The revision of my proposal (covering, most notably, a substantially shorter time period) inevitably involved a somewhat delicate negotiation between the interviewers’ comments and my supervisor’s opinions, which in the end probably left no one entirely happy.
 As of Wednesday, however, the revised version has been passed, so I am now officially what I have been calling myself all along, a DPhil Student in History.